PoyoP0yo/m/process3.md

 - Use numbers / statistics when possible (e.g. "taught a bunch of students math" vs "increased students' calculus proficiency by 70%")

 ## Where to Apply for Jobs and Internships
-Good places to find a job would be to look in [builtinseattle](https://www.builtinseattle.com) and [ycombinator](https://www.ycombinator.com) rather than Indeed or Linkedin.
-The latter often mislead you into thinking you sent applications that companies may never receive and have significantly lower success rates.
-Another good place would be to go to [career fairs](https://www.uwb.edu/career-services/employers/career-fairs), where employers are ready to hire for internships and jobs.
+It is not recommended to apply on Indeed or Linkedin as they often mislead you into thinking you sent applications that companies may never receive and have significantly lower success rates.
+Other options are better idk.

+Look in [builtinseattle](https://www.builtinseattle.com) and [ycombinator](https://www.ycombinator.com) Go to [career fairs](https://www.uwb.edu/career-services/employers/career-fairs) when avaliable.
 Make sure to bring several copies of your resume to hand out to employers at these.
-Alternatively, you can check Google Maps for local businesses and apply on their sites.
-Remember that smaller businesses have a higher chance of responding to applications than bigger companies like FAANG.
+Check Google Maps for local businesses and apply on their sites.
+Apply to smaller companies for a higher chance of recieving a response.

 ## Preparing For An Interview
 ![Image of several interview tips](https://github.com/PoyoP0yo/m/blob/main/interviewtutorial.jpg?raw=true)